-Knowledge Builders (KBF) was created in August of 2001.
-As a contractor of Miami OTAC, KBF Board of Director Chairman Louis Cooper and KBF Executive Director Olive Cooper saw the noticeable gap of technology among underprivileged families “have-nots" and realized the gap was a determining factor in hindering the "have-nots" from obtaining financial success.
-At that time, Mr. & Mrs. Cooper realized in order to enable the "have-nots" to thrive—or, in a few cases, survive—the gap must be closed.
-KBF mission and vision was created in response to the need to improve children and families higher-level technology-related skills.
+Knowledge Builders (KBF) was created in August 2001.
+As a contractor of Miami OTAC, KBF Board of Director Chairman Louis Cooper and KBF Executive Director Olive Cooper saw the noticeable gap in technology among underprivileged families, the "have-nots" and realized the gap was a determining factor in hindering the "have-nots" from obtaining financial success.
+At that time, Mr. & Mrs. Cooper realized that in order to enable the "have-nots" to thrive—or, in a few cases, survive—the gap must be closed.
+The KBF mission and vision were created in response to the need to improve children's and families' higher-level technology-related skills.

-Through a contract with Miami OTAC, KBF established six (6) computer training facilities throughout Miami in public housing communities such as Culmer in Overtown, Modello in Homestead, Pine Island in Naranja, Southridge I&II in South Miami Heights, Arthur Mays Villages in Goulds, and Perrine Gardens in Perrine.
-Within those six (6) computer centers sixty one (61) residents of public housing successfully completed the computer training offered and were empowered with computer skills.
-Over 35% of the students that completed the computer training were promoted to better paying salaries.
-Nearly 50% of the adults within the class entered the job workforce, and 80% percent of the students that completed the computer training use the skills learned today in a public school environment.
+Through a contract with Miami OTAC, KBF established six (6) computer training facilities throughout Miami in public housing communities such as Culmer in Overtown, Modello in Homestead, Pine Island in Naranja, Southridge I and II in South Miami Heights, Arthur Mays Villages in Goulds, and Perrine Gardens in Perrine.
+Within those six (6) computer centers, sixty one (61) residents of public housing successfully completed the computer training offered and were empowered with computer skills.
+Over 35% of the students that completed the computer training were promoted to better paying positions.
+Nearly 50% of the adults within the class entered the job workforce, and 80% of the students that completed the computer training use the skills learned today in a public school environment.

 The community’s response to KBF services was very positive.
-To achieve an even greater impact on underprivileged families, KBF changed its focus to improving children's lives through academic and technology enrichment by expanding its operations to include after-school tutorial.
-Since 2001, Knowledge Builders has helped hundreds of students with academic and technology heightening.
+To achieve an even greater impact on underprivileged families, KBF changed its focus to improving children's lives through academic and technological enrichment by expanding its operations to include after-school tutorials.
+Since 2001, Knowledge Builders has helped hundreds of students with academic and technological advancement.